Course teaching, day to day and requirements

 - The courses are very "hands-on", we make a knife alongside you to demonstrate each sequence, you then apply it to your knife.
 Obviously, we will help you where needed as often this is the first time you would be doing anything like this, but we want you to feel that you have made the knife yourself.

-- Some of our students have gone on to become Guild members
+- Some of our students have gone on to become members of the Knifemakers' Guild of Southern Africa and American Bladesmith Society Journeyman Smiths.

 A typical course day - Our courses run from 7:30 am Wednesday for our 5-day courses, or 7:30 am Friday for our 3-day courses, to Sunday lunchtime.
 The lunch break is only half an hour, so come prepared as there will be no time to pop into town for lunch.
 We have a well-stocked knifemaking video library and you are welcome to spend the evenings watching them in the bunkhouse.
 We have a generator in case ESKOM lets us down, we can at least carry on working!
 Each day is very long with us working 10 to 12 hours a day, so be prepared and please be prompt!
 Oros and water is always available and we have coffee/tea/cooldrinks with biscuits/rusks/cake twice a day.